wendelit/esphome-ecodan-remote-thermostat/README.md

 ```

 # Installation
 Power down your unit (use circuit breaker!) and plug the flashed unit into the CNRF port.
 It's near the regular CN105 port.
 Turn `SW1-8` to on to enable the remote thermostat.
 Restore the power and select the remote thermostat as thermostat.
+If you are using `IN1` port, you probably need to disable it via `SW2-1`

 The esphome component will be auto detected in Home Assistant.
 In Home Assistant you need to enable actions.
 See https://esphome.io/components/api.html#actions
 Perform the following steps: